Skip to main content

 Clearer framing for speaker order decisions

 Visitors searching for presentation order often want social proof that the sequence is fair.
-This page answers that intent directly instead of forcing them to infer it from a generic name picker.
+This page keeps the setup focused on speaker queues from the start.

 Useful for recurring meeting rituals

-Standups, retros, demos, lightning talks, and classroom presentations all reuse the same underlying action, so this route captures repeat facilitator behavior well.
+Standups, retros, demos, lightning talks, and classroom presentations all need the same outcome: a clear order that the group can accept.

 Balances speed with explainability